 - Place into the freezer for 10 to 15 minutes until firm.
 Work on the cheesecake batter.

 - Add the cream cheese in a large bowl.
 Using a hand mixer on medium, beat until the cream cheese is smooth.
 Scrape down the bowl.

 - Add in the sugar and beat on medium until combined.

-- Add in the cookie dough and mix until light and fluffy.
+- Add in the cookie dough and beat until completely incorporated.

-- Pour the batter into the springform pan.
+- Pour the batter on top of the crust.

 - In a small microwave safe bowl, add the chocolate chips and heavy cream.